 HRI Members Lunches

-The HRI Conversation is a monthly virtual event, which has temporarily replaced the HRI traditional onsite lunches.
+Our Members Lunches take place once a semester with a strong focus on networking and collaboration.
+Each semester we welcome expert speakers in various fields under Health Research.
 The purpose of this forum includes provision of an opportunity to highlight excellent research work, provide updates on study progress, share knowledge and best practice, inform on local and national research developments and to hear from invited speakers.

-Each members lunch will begin with a 5in5 (5 slides in 5 minutes) by a student to showcase their research on a topic related to our main speaker.
+Each members lunch will begin with a 5in5 (5 slides in 5 minutes) by a student from the Hub to showcase their research on a topic related to our main speaker.

 More information can be found in the HRI News & Events section or by clicking on the link at the end of the page